7 Days in Croatia Itinerary: Realistic Routes That Actually Work

 Hvar

-The island of Hvar is a magnet for those who want to enjoy the good life.
+The island of Hvar is a magnet for those seeking the good life.
 Just off the mainland and easily reached from Split, it’s known for its hidden coves and secluded beaches that attract a combination of high-end travelers and backpackers to its shores.
-Though also renowned for its party atmosphere, Hvar also hides several quiet hamlets to soak up some down-to-earth Mediterranean vibes.

 Lokrum

-Catch a ferry from Dubrovnik, and you’ll be on the island of Lokrum in just 10 minutes.
+Catch a ferry from Dubrovnik, and you’ll be on the island of Lokrum in about 15 minutes.
 The island feels worlds away from the touristed Old Town of Dubrovnik and is clad with oak forests and pines.
-There’s also a history on Lokrum, most notably in the form of a Benedictine monastery.
-Game of Thrones fans will find a replica of the Iron Throne here — a photo opportunity for many tourists.

 Rovinj

-Also known by its Italian name, Rovigno, Rovinj is an attractive port town that has been dubbed “The Pearl of the Istrian Peninsula.”
-The Old Town here is made up of handsome Venetia” architecture, cut through by narrow lanes and dotted with attractive squares.
+Also known by its Italian name, Rovigno, Rovinj is an attractive port town dubbed “The Pearl of the Istrian Peninsula.”
+The charming Old Town here is characterized by handsome Venetian architecture, cut through by narrow lanes and dotted with attractive squares.
 In the peak of summer, Rovinj gets busy with vacationers who stay in the nearby resort hotels along the coast.

 Mljet National Park